 *International students and Graduate students may upload their immunization records by logging into the Admissions Portal.

 If your provider does not have a copy of your immunization record we recommend calling your high school or previous universities (if you are a transfer or graduate students) to see if they may still have a copy of your record on file.
 If you cannot locate records, please call our office for further instructions.

 Note: To check if your record has been entered and your registration hold has been lifted, log into Ursa, choose the student tab and then registration status.
 Check this link every semester prior to your scheduled registration date for any outstanding requirements.
 We will do our best to get your record entered as soon as possible.

-Any student living on campus, must provide an immunization record.
+Any student living on campus, must provide an immunization record showing proof of of a meningitis vaccine that covers ACWY within the last 3 years.
 This includes any student taking classes on-line or through Extended Campus if they are also living on campus.
 To live in student housing, you must meet the immunization requirements.

 Here's what you need to register:

 All Students: University students born after January 1, 1957 must show proof of two MMR (measles, mumps, and rubella) vaccines, the first administered no earlier than 4 days prior to the first birthday, and the second at least 28 calendar days after the first dose.
 This requirement applies to all students (undergraduate, graduate, and extended studies).

 All students living on campus: In addition to the 2 MMR vaccines required for all students, those living on campus must have a Meningitis (type ACWY) vaccine given within the last three years (you may decline the meningitis vaccine but may be subject to exclusion from campus in the event of an outbreak).

 Nursing Students and Clinical Athletic Training Students: 2 MMR vaccines, 3 Hepatitis B vaccines or a positive titer, 2 Varicella vaccines or a positive titer, TDAP within the last 10 years, and a recent TB test.